openzipkin/zipkin-reporter-java/RATIONALE.md

 `HttpEndpointSupplier`, and return a chosen endpoint.
 This will work because the supplier is documented to not be cached, unless it implements `HttpEndpointSupplier.Constant`.

+### Why is `HttpEndpointSupplier` closeable?

+Just like `BytesMessageSender`, an `HttpEndpointSupplier` can open resources.
+An example could be an HTTP client for the Netflix Eureka API.
+A sender is passed an endpoint supplier factory and uses it during construction, usually in `senderBuilder.build()`.
+The caller of `senderBuilder.build()` has no reference to the `HttpEndpointSupplier` created.
+Hence, the sender needs to close it, during `sender.close()`.

 ## Sending an empty list is permitted

 Historically, we had a `Sender.check()` function for fail fast reasons, but it was rarely used and